thekaigonzalez/thekaigonzalez/README.md

 I've Always had an obsession of Contribution & Helping Others with Certain Projects/Ideas.

 I'm Not too into Profit, I Develop Open-Source most of the time.
-I'd Usually Private a Repository Such as A Language, Or A App That i spent very Long on.

 Projects Usually Take around 1-10 Days to finish the First Stable Releases, kliJnce#5000 Is my discord, And Also another place to get in contact with me.
 I Also Bare a couple of Aliases/Nicknames Such as kliJnce, KaiTheCodeManager, And KaiScripts.